f-tuscolano/knime-python-social-science/README.md

 * **Auto-SARIMA Predictor**: Generates future forecasts using a pre-trained SARIMA model from the Auto-SARIMA Learner node.

-* **Correspondence Analysis**: Performs Correspondence Analysis (CA) or Multiple Correspondence Analysis (MCA) on categorical data to explore associations between variables.
+* **Correspondence Analyzer**: Performs Correspondence Analysis (CA) or Multiple Correspondence Analysis (MCA) on categorical data to explore associations between variables.
 Automatically selects the appropriate method based on input dimensionality.

 * **Factor Analyzer**: Trains a dimensionality-reduction model using either Principal Component Analysis (PCA) or Exploratory Factor Analysis (EFA).
 Supports optional component/factor rotation for interpretability (varimax, promax, quartimax) and incremental PCA for large datasets.

-* **Factor Scorer**: Applies a trained PCA or EFA model to new datasets, projecting data onto the learned components or factors.
+* **Factor Predictor**: Applies a trained PCA or EFA model to new datasets, projecting data onto the learned components or factors.
 Maintains full mathematical consistency with all model variants including rotated solutions and incremental PCA.

 ## Package Organization